 Keep in mind our grading guidelines.
 In order to earn a B, you must achieve the following:

-- Meet the due dates and criteria for all main assignments;
+- Meet the criteria (such as minimum length requirements and main objectives) for all main assignments;

 - Miss no more than one short assignment throughout the semester;